-In and of themselves, neither ‘good’ nor ‘bad’ things to want.
-Both men and women have a LOT of untapped capacity for pleasure.
+In and of themselves, these are neither ‘good’ nor ‘bad’ things to want.
+Both men and women have a lot of untapped capacity for pleasure.
 Sex is a whole lot more meaningful and fulfilling than what we’re usually taught.
-So yeah, there’s a lot to gain from diving in and exploring your sexual potential.
+So yeah, there’s a lot to gain by going beyond the surface fundamentals and exploring your sexual potential.

 A Hidden Agenda

-But in my experience, the motivations and intentions are rarely so clean and healthy.
-It’s hardly ever a simple, curious desire to explore sexuality and pleasure.
-That’s a part of it, sure.
-But there’s almost always this destructive ulterior motive.
+Unfortunately the motivations and intentions of exploring Tantra are rarely so innocent.
+Rarely is it a simple, curious desire to explore sexuality and pleasure.
+That’s a part of it, no doubt.
+However there’s often a destructive ulterior motive.
 An underlying, hidden agenda:

-I need to achieve this.
-I need to prove this.
+I need to achieve something.
+I need to prove something.

 “… because I don’t feel good enough.”